 Emotion coaching is a strategy parents can use to teach their kids about healthy emotion expression.
 During emotion coaching, parents openly discuss and validate the feelings their child expresses.
 Parents encourage their kids to find ways to calm themselves when a wave of strong emotion hits.
 Kids whose parents practice emotion coaching have better self-control and fewer behavioral problems.

-Parents engage in emotion coaching when you’re actively and purposefully responsive to your child’s emotions.
-It requires that you be aware of your child’s emotional state.
+You engage in emotion coaching when you’re actively and purposefully responsive to your child’s emotions.
+It requires you to be aware of your child’s emotional state.
 It also challenges you to see emotions as an important part of your child’s experience.
-During emotion coaching, parents accept those feelings and teach their children how to manage positive and negative emotions.
+During emotion coaching, you accept those feelings and teach your child how to manage positive and negative emotions.

 Practice emotion coaching

 Think about how aware you are of your child’s emotions.
 Can you tell when your child is upset, disappointed, or excited?
 Can you read his or her facial expressions and tone of voice?
 Get in touch with how your child displays emotions.
 It’s okay if you’re not completely sure what emotion is being expressed.
 As long as you’re aware your child is expressing some feelings, you’re primed to begin emotion coaching.

 Then, when your child begins to display an emotion—verbally or physically—talk about it!
 This goes for positive and negative emotions.
 Help your child recognize how he or she is feeling.
 You might say, “It seems you’re feeling…” Express that you understand how your child could feel the way she or he does.
 You might say, “I can understand how this situation might make you feel that way.”
 Explain the causes and consequences of emotions and reactions.
 You might say, “You feel so excited about the news of our trip to Disneyland, you want to run around in circles!” or “If you get so angry that you break your toy, what might happen next?”